Fed's Lacker says Fed governors have grown more exposed to politics

 HUNTINGTON, W.Va.
-The Federal Reserve's Washington-based governors are less insulated from politics than in the past, Richmond Fed President Jeffrey Lacker said on Wednesday, arguing that central bankers from outside the capital are important for good policymaking.
+(Reuters) - The Federal Reserve's governors are less insulated from politics than in the past but recent policy decisions have surely not taken into account any political considerations, Richmond Fed President Jeffrey Lacker said on Wednesday.

 Within the Fed, governors and regional presidents are sometimes at odds over interest rate policy and some academics have argued governors tend to be more tolerant of inflation than regional presidents.
+Republican presidential candidate Donald Trump has accused Fed Chair Janet Yellen of playing politics with the Fed's low rates policy.

 In September when the Fed left rates unchanged, three regional Fed presidents voted instead for a quarter percentage point rate increase.
 Several but not all Fed governors have been vocal proponents for caution in raising rates.